SamirTalwar/monospacedmonologues.com/posts/2016-01-28--referential-transparency-and-the-true-meaning-of-functional-programming.md

 Now consider adding a new method to the `List<T>` interface—one that can't be implemented on the interface itself as a default method.
 You can't do it.
 Any change you make will break every implementation of `List<T>` on the planet.
 When dealing with object-oriented code in which data and behaviour are coupled, extending the number of implementations of an interface is trivial, but extending the behaviours on the interface is tricky without a lot of extra work.

+---

-Now consider the `List[A]` abstract class in Scala, which aligns pretty well with other functional languages.
+Let's step to the side for a moment and look at the `List[A]` abstract class in Scala, which aligns pretty well with other functional languages.

     sealed abstract class List[+A] extends Seq[A] { // simplified
       def isEmpty: Boolean